-We are looking for a loving family for an adorable 7-month-old baby boy named Michael * who was born prematurely at 33+ weeks in October 2023.
-Michael was recently discharged from the hospital NICU and is currently cared for at a specialized children’s rehabilitation facility where he is receiving therapies until his adoptive family can be identified.
+We are looking for a loving family for an adorable 1 year old boy named Michael* who was born in October 2023.
+Michael was diagnosed with a rare genetic disorder, Kabuki Syndrome, after his birth and spent several months in the hospital NICU.
+He is currently cared for at a specialized children’s rehabilitation facility where he is receiving therapy until his adoptive family can be identified.

-Michael is described as a “sweet” and “even-tempered” baby boy who loves to be held, cuddled and rocked.
+Michael is described as a “sweet” boy who loves to be held, cuddled and rocked.
 He is responsive to human touch, voices and sounds in his environment.
 He enjoys head rubs and responds with smiles and cooing sounds when soothed.
-When stimulated by music or sounds he moves his head from side to side.
-An alert baby, Michael enjoys tummy time, and holding his stuffed animals close.
+When stimulated by music or sounds he moves his head from side to side and smiles with delight.
+An alert and playful baby, Michael enjoys tummy time and holding his stuffed animals close.
 He has a strong grasp, explores with his fingers and enjoys his pacifier.

 Michael was born with the following diagnoses: